The word “micro” means very small.

 So microeconomics implies the study of economics at a very small level.

 In a society comprising of many individuals collectively every single individual makes just a small part.
 So the economic decisions taken by a single individual become the subject matter of microeconomics.

 What are the economic decisions an individual takes?

 [a] In order to satisfy various wants an individual buys goods and services.

 To buy goods and services the individual has to pay some price from his limited amount of income.

-So the individual has to make a decision with regard to quantity of the good to be purchased at given price.
+So the individual has to make a decision with regard to the quantity of the goods to be purchased at a given price.

 He/she has to also decide the combination of different goods to buy given his/her income so that he/she can get maximum satisfaction as a buyer.